brmson/yodaqa/README.md

 YodaQA is a Question Answering system built on top of the Apache UIMA framework.
-It stands for "Yet anOther Deep Answering pipeline" and it is inspired by the DeepQA (IBM Watson) papers and the OpenQA framework.
+It stands for "Yet anOther Deep Answering pipeline" and it is inspired by the DeepQA (IBM Watson) papers.
 Its goals are practicality, clean design and maximum simplicity - we believe that other nice features like usability for research will flow naturally from this.

-YodaQA is developed as part of the Brmson platform; many of its components are or will be based on the work of the good scientists at CMU (bits of OpenQA, the Ephyra project).
-We follow a significantly different (more flexible, we believe) architecture compared to OpenQA, though.
-For all the NLP logic (including the NLP type system), we lean heavily on the DKPro UIMA bindings.
+YodaQA is developed as part of the Brmson platform.
+For all the NLP logic (including the NLP type system), we lean heavily on the DKPro UIMA bindings; transitively, work like the StanfordParser and Princeton's Wordnet is crucial for us.
+We also draw some inspiration from the OpenQA project and the Taming Text book.

 The current version is a work-in-progress snapshot that does nothing useful yet.